 - Mainly boys going potty featured in book, even though it doesn’t say it is just for boys

 Find more Even Firefighters Go to the Potty by Wendy Wax & Naomi Wax & illustrated by Stephen Gilpin information and reviews here.

-8. P Is for Potty!
+8. Best Potty Training Book for Kids Based on Lovable Characters: P Is for Potty!
 (Sesame Street) illustrated by Christopher Moroney

 This Sesame Street themed potty training board book, P Is for Potty! is a sturdy book that introduces the concept of using the potty and is targeted toward young children ages one through three.
 It is a lift-the-flap book with over 30 sturdy flaps for kids to lift and explore.
 Some parents have noted that the flaps tend to get worn out after a little while.
 While the general consensus seems to be that kids LOVE lifting the flaps and seeing their favorite characters, such as Elmo, some parents find the text to be too wordy to keep the attention of young children.
 Others say their kids were so distracted by all the flaps that they missed the point of the story.
 Bottom line: If you have a child who loves reading and also loves Sesame Street, you probably can’t go wrong with this potty training book.